 During the 2002-2003 school year, the MPA continued to work to develop these initiatives while focusing on other collaborative efforts to expand and support the goals of improving teacher education and student learning in all subject areas.
 An executive director was hired to direct and lead the MPA's work, and the MPA aligned its goals more closely with the long-range goals of Milwaukee Public Schools.

 In the fall and summer of 2003, the collaborative efforts of the MPA Partners helped bring in a number of significant new resources to support efforts to improve student achievement.
 These included a $20 million grant from the National Science Foundation to improve mathematics teaching and learning; a $17.25 million grant from the Bill and Melinda Gates Foundation to redesign public high schools; a $5 million Carnegie Corporation grant to improve teacher education; and a $300,000 grant from the Milwaukee-based Herzfeld Foundation to support ten of the school-based learning teams.
-During the past five years, the top leadership at Milwaukee Public Schools has changed, leaders at core partner organizations have left, and state and community officials have come and gone.
+During the past several years, the top leadership at Milwaukee Public Schools has changed, leaders at core partner organizations have left, and state and community officials have come and gone.
 New leaders have emerged and committed to the MPA’s work, the partnership has adjusted to the changes, and the MPA’s work of helping all children achieve continues.

 For more information on the history of the MPA, refer to the following: